Italian Liberal Party (1997): From centre to centre-right

 In March 2020 the congress was finally held.
 Secretary Morandi left the party a few days before the assembly was convened in Rome.
 After the congress, the new leadership still included De Luca as president and Scognamiglio as honorary president, while those members who had been more involved in the alliance with the Lega, notably including the other incumbent honorary president, senator Basini, were no longer mentioned in the party's website.
 Morandi was replaced by a three-person secretariat, composed of Nicola Fortuna, Claudio Gentile and Roberto Sorcinelli.
 Basini and Bonfrisco revived the DLI as an associate party of the LN and then of Lega per Salvini Premier (LSP).

 In July 2022 the party's council removed president De Luca and co-secretary Fortuna, who supported an electoral pact with Action, in order to pursue an alliance with the centre-right.
 De Luca was replaced by Francesco Pasquali, while Sorcinelli became the party's sole secretary.
 De Luca deemed the conuncil's convocation and deliberation as illegitimate and his associate Giulia Pantaleo, leader of the Italian Liberal Youth, tried to register the symbol of the PLI on De Luca's behalf: the request was rejected in favour of Sorcinelli's PLI.
 In the 2022 general election the PLI supported FI, but former prosecutor Carlo Nordio, a leading member of the party, was a successful candidate for the Brothers of Italy (FdI) in Veneto.
 A few days before the election, during a party congress, Sorcinelli and Pasquali were confirmed as secretary and president, respectively.
+In June 2023 Guzzanti returned to the party and was appointed deputy secretary.

+In July 2025 a tribunal in Rome court warned Sorcinelli and Pasquali against using the party's symbol and name, declaring secretary Grazio Trufolo and presidente De Luca, elected during a national congress earlier that month, as legitimate representatives.